LiJiahao-Alex/www24-rebuttal/reviewer3.md

 We are very sorry for not introduce the above content in order to accommodate the page limit of the paper.
 We immediately supplemented the paper according to your suggestions and guidance.

 # 5. No test set for anomalies?
 We are very sorry that our statement may have caused misunderstanding.
-The message we want to convey is not "no test set for anomalies".
+We have not conveyed the information of "no test set for anomalies".
 We searched "no test set for anomalies" in the original paper and did not find such a statement either.
 We would like to make the following clarification.

 - $\forall{(X,\widetilde{X})}\in{RvO(\mathcal{X})}$ The training set $X$ is all known semantics, and the test set $\widetilde{X}$ contains both known semantics and unknown semantics (anomalies).
 - For example, the training set is images of handwritten digits with nine semantics from 0 to 8, and the test set is images of handwritten digits with ten semantics from 0 to 9.
 At this point, the training set does not contain the unknown semantics 9 (anomalies).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU4MzEyODk2NywtMjQ1MDM5ODMwLDgwOT
+eyJoaXN0b3J5IjpbNTYwNjYxMTg3LC0yNDUwMzk4MzAsODA5Mj
-I2Mzc3NywtODI2MTI4MzQxLC0xOTM5ODkxNiwtMjEyNDEyNDU0
+YzNzc3LC04MjYxMjgzNDEsLTE5Mzk4OTE2LC0yMTI0MTI0NTQw
-MCw3MTAxNzk2OTQsLTEyNTczMjI4OTMsNDcyNDcwMzAzLC0xMD
+LDcxMDE3OTY5NCwtMTI1NzMyMjg5Myw0NzI0NzAzMDMsLTEwOT
-k4ODAyMDFdfQ==
+g4MDIwMV19
 -->